 Having a hard time advancing with my book – How to come up with the right outline?
 Four years ago I decided to write a biography of the Red woman, whose name I’d rather keep secret for the moment.
 About 18 months after a long period of research, I started to write.
 Once I knew what my book was going to be about (see Red Writing I) I had to find the right structure for the book.
 It proved to be just as difficult as knowing what I was writing about.
 I’m on my fourth draft and I’m still not entirely sure if the outline I have fits my idea.
 At the beginning I did not want to write this biography in a chronological order.
 I wanted to make it different.
 But after three different drafts, the book was still not holding together.
 My heroine had travelled a lot, moved to a new apartment every two years and lived in different countries.
 So a non-chronological book would be confusing for a reader who is not already familiar with her life.
 I have finally opted for a chronological order of events.
 Trying different outlines helped to nourish the book and also helped me to understand better why I was writing it.
 For a project that has taken 4 tears this may not be much progress, but it is progress nonetheless, which brings me closer to completing my book.

 This website is for all people interested in seeing the world through bright colors, the brightest of them being Red …

-Angelica Balabanoff Angelica Balabanoff; red; McFarland appetizer artist basil beetroot biography Bruges Chernigov color fashion food gifts Lenin lifestyle LP macarons Maria Lafont McFarland McFarland Publishers metro Moscow music Mussolini omelet pancake Paris Poster propaganda quiz rebel recipe red risotto Russia Russian salad Soviet Tea-Room Tomato Trendy trout caviar vintage woman writing
+Angelica Balabanoff Angelica Balabanoff; red; McFarland appetizer artist basil beetroot biography Bruges Chernigov color fashion food gifts intersex Lenin LP macarons Maria Lafont McFarland McFarland Publishers Moscow Mother loss music my mother omelet Paola Volkova Paris Poster propaganda quiz rebel recipe red risotto Russia Russian salad Soviet stars Tea-Room Tomato tomatoes Trendy woman writing